ajaykumarsana/gitactions/README.md

 After adding .github/workflows/somefile.yml, it turns to be yellow (pending- Currently running workflow and checks code) it turns to green if code checks pass turns to red if code checks fail

+Go to Actions tab repo to see work flow actions and its status(Red tick / Green tick)